Kodex-Tech/ghosted_frontend/README.md

 <br>

-Ghosted is a tool to get account details of a discord account using the User Token
+Ghosted is a tool to get account details of a discord account using the user's token.

 </center>